c-blake/nimp/README.md

 a package-user who cannot persuade a package-maintainer to fix up an origin repo then I am happy to take PRs for `%` fix-up scripts.

-Also, at present there seems little need for `==` or `<` version requirements -- the only time multiple installed versions become needed.
-Earlier versions of the Nim compiler itself seem far more valuable.  `nimp` does have some commented out code sketching how to provide a private hierarchy with whatever versions.
+At present there seems little need for `==` or `<` version requirements -- the only time multiple installed versions become needed.
+Earlier versions of Nim itself seem far more valuable (and are already supported by `nimp`).  `nimp` has some commented out code sketching how to provide a private hierarchy with whatever versions.